shauryananda3/Text-Feature-Engineering-Data-Processing-Pipeline---Customer-Reviews-Analysis/README.md

 * Calculated sparsity

 👉 Observation:
-Feature matrices are highly sparse (>90% zeros), which can lead to memory inefficiency in large-scale systems.
+Feature matrices are highly sparse (>90% zeros), which can impact performance in large-scale systems.

 ---